transposit-connectors/athena_queries_to_slack/README.md

 # Athena Queries to Slack

-This app shows how you could run Athena queries, store the result in dynamo db, and post the results to slack.
+This app shows how you could run Athena queries, store the result in DynamoDB, and post the results to Slack.

 ## Try it